 I believe hypnosis, or hypnotherapy in its clinical sense, is quite simply the single most powerful device for personal development.
 Because it facilitates real lasting positive change by utilising the most powerful part of our creative potential - our imagination.

 At the core of therapy is a confidential and collaborative relationship where the therapist guides the person on a journey of increased understanding: of themselves, their lives and their feelings.

 Many situations in life leave us feeling powerless and a feeling of no choices.
 Hypnosis is about working through a sense of distress, self-doubt and insecurity to a place of hope, control, choice and confidence.

 The therapeutic relationship built through hypnotherapy helps you feel less alone with your problems, but it also puts you firmly back in the driving seat.
 It can transform the way you think about yourself, your life and other people, bringing you to a place where life feels like something to be enjoyed, not just endured.

-If you feel like you’re ready to make some changes to your life and would like Wajeeha’s help to do it, reach out and contact me.
+If you feel like you’re ready to make some changes to your life and would like me to help to do it, reach out and contact me.
 I am here to help.